alexandrosb88/wordnum_wizard/README.md

 >Date + Year: nick01011998, 09081999 etc.\
 >Symbol + Number: nick_7, nick_13, nick_21, nick-7, nick-13 etc.

-The application can be used in cybersecurity projects given the fact that a word+number format(e.g. a random number, a year, a date) is a commonly used password combination.
+The application can be used in cybersecurity projects given the fact that a word+number format(e.g. a name with a random number, a year or a date) is a commonly used password combination.

 ## Usage

-The wordlist should be imported in txt format and each word should be presented on a seperate line.
+If the wordlist option is chosen, the list should be imported in txt format and each word should be presented on a seperate line.